 Outreach Workforce Development Series

 Staff trainings can be provided to clinic managers, outreach staff, and other frontline workers on topics identified by the health center which are needed to more effectively serve their special populations.
-Available topics include cultural humility, Migrant Health 101, Identifying special populations (farmworkers, homeless, and public housing patients) upon registration, and outreach, as well as topics which may be tailored specifically to the health center’s needs.
+Available topics include cultural humility, Migrant Health 101, Identifying special populations (agricultural workers, homeless, and public housing patients) upon registration, and outreach, as well as topics which may be tailored specifically to the health center’s needs.
 Request a staff training here.

 Individual Technical Assistance